.jpg)

 Day 4:

-A guided mosque tour including some of Cairo’s most stunning Islamic architecture (8 USD).
+A guided mosque tour including some of Cairo’s most stunning Islamic architecture ($8).
 At the end we visited Khan Al-Khalili - it is worth a visit, however a quality of the souvenirs is better in other places.

 Al-Rifa’i Mosque – A grand 19th-century mosque built to complement the nearby Sultan Hassan Mosque, symbolizing modern Egypt’s link to its Islamic past.